10 Fitness & Nutrition Misconceptions – Chris Swart

 Steve Washuta: That’s very important.
 I’ve never thought of that.
 But yeah, I mean, if if a physician is reading your labs and sees creatine kinase high, they’re gonna think that there’s some sort of damage in your body and your kidneys are overworked.
 Because they’re, they’re, they’re cycling through that damage.

-So you’ll see people let’s say, like, in car accidents, who have high creatine kinase afterwards dealing with like internal organ issues and things of that nature.
-So let’s move on to the next thing here. fasted cardio I’ve I have to admit here, I already know your answer, because I looked at your answer here.
-So I think it’s interesting talk about fasted cardio and what you believe are the misconceptions.
+You’ll see people let’s say, like, in car accidents, who have high creatine kinase afterwards dealing with like internal organ issues and things of that nature.
+Let’s move on to the next thing here. fasted cardio I’ve I have to admit here, I already know your answer, because I looked at your answer here.
+I think it’s interesting talk about fasted cardio and what you believe are the misconceptions.

 Chris Swart: So I am not against fasted cardio for somebody who wants to do it because they feel like that works for them, that’s perfectly fine.
 But I am against people doing fasted cardio, because they think that it’s giving them a benefit in the grand scheme of things when it comes to overall fat loss.
 And here’s what you got to think about.
 So if I do so fasted cardio would be I had dinner at night, I go to bed, I wake up in the morning, I’m not gonna eat breakfast, and I and I go do this, I do go do a cardio session.